timeoff-management/timeoff-management-application/README.md

 **Multiple views**

-Leaves are presented via "calendar" view, "wall chart" view, or as a list.
+Leaves are presented via "calendar" view, "Team view" view, or as a list.

 **Email notifications**

-All involved employees are notified about leave request status.
+All involved parties are notified about leave request status.

 **Integration with third parties calendars**